HaoLanLi/Food_Recipe/README.md

 -  If you see `.env` file in this github, please change the `DATABASE_URL` to your own connection string.

 **Setting up the Frontend**:
--  Navigate to the frontend directory:
+-  Navigate to the frontend directory, install packages, and run the frontend:
      ```bash
      cd frontend
      npm install